 |Temperature||73 - 81 ℉ (22.8 - 27.2 ℃)|

 |PH||5.8 - 7.8|

 |GH||2 - 30|

-Origins of the Bristlenose Pleco
+Natural Habitat of the Bristlenose Pleco

 The Bristlenose Pleco originates in South America, mainly in the fast-flowing waters of Saramacca, Suriname, and Maroni in the Amazon River basin.
 You can also find them in some other parts of South and Central America, including Panama.

 Bristlenose Plecos diet mainly consists of algae and other debris, so giving them spirulina or algae wafers as the staple of their diet is ideal.